ashishb/adb-enhanced/adb-enhanced/README.md

 ## Note
 1. `sudo pip install adb-enhanced` for python2 based install works as well but I would recommend moving to python3 since I might deprecate python2 support at some point.
-2. If you don't have sudo access or you are installing without sudo then the tool will still be installed but `adbe` might not be configured correctly in the path.
+2. If you don't have sudo access or you are installing without sudo then `adbe` might not be configured correctly in the path.

 # Examples